 Women can experience pregnancy symptoms soon after the egg becomes implanted in the wall, which is between 8 and 14 days after ovulation.

-By 8 weeks of pregnancy, 90 percent of women will experience symptoms of pregnancy.
+By 8 weeks of pregnancy,

 Early pregnancy and premenstrual symptoms are often similar and vague, leaving many women guessing whether they are pregnant or premenstrual.
 Not all women will experience typical pregnancy symptoms.